 Support for Growers, Landowners and Producers of Renewable Energy Feedstocks

-- In our National Forests, we contracted with private businesses to remove 2.6 million tons of biomass to produce energy annually.
+- Contracted with private businesses to remove 2.8 million tons of biomass to produce energy annually.

 Support for Aviation Biofuels

-- In 2010, USDA entered into a partnership the Department of Energy and U.S. Navy to invest up to $510 million to produce advanced, drop-in aviation and marine biofuels to power military and commercial transportation.
-Awards will be announced in 2014 for companies that will supply the US Navy with advanced drop-in biofuels.
+- Partnered with the U.S. Navy and Department of Energy to accelerate the development of domestic, competitively-priced "drop-in" diesel and jet fuel substitutes.
+These agencies jointly committed up to $510 million to produce advanced, drop-in aviation and marine biofuels to power military and commercial transportation.
+Awards under the Defense Production Act were announced in 2014 for three companies (Fulcrum Sierra Biofuels, LLC; Emerald Biofuels, LLC; and Red Rock Biofuels, LLC) to scale up production capacity to supply the U.S. Navy with over 100 million gallons per year of advanced drop-in biofuel.

 - Alaska Airlines will be able to use 1,000 gallons of biofuel produced by Washington State University's Northwest Advanced Renewables Alliance (NARA) in a demonstration flight in the near future.

 - University of California-Davis researchers were able to map the genome of the loblolly pine, a potential non-food source for biofuel.